dscharrer/innoextract/README.md

 While the liblzma dependency is optional, it is highly recommended and you won't be able to extract most installers created by newer Inno Setup versions without it.

+To build Inno Extract you will also need **CMake 2.8** as well as the development headers for liblzma and boost.

+The [wiki page](http://innoextract.constexpr.org/wiki) might have more specific instructions for your linux distribution.

 ## Compile and install

 To compile Inno Extract, run: